 Kick counts.
 In the last trimester of your pregnancy, your doctor may ask you to keep track of the baby's movement every day.
 This is often called a "kick count."
+Counting your baby's kicks can help you learn your baby's movement patterns and recognize if there is a change.
+A change could be a sign of a problem.
 A common way to do a kick count is to see how much time it takes to feel 10 movements.
 Ten movements (such as kicks, flutters, or rolls) in 1 hour or less are considered normal.
 But do not panic if you do not feel 10 movements.
 Less activity may simply mean the baby is sleeping.

 If an hour goes by and you have not recorded 10 movements, have something to eat or drink and count for another hour.
 If you do not record 10 movements in the 2-hour period, call your doctor right away.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology

 Current as ofMarch 16, 2017

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Donations to UW Health are managed by the University of Wisconsin Foundation, a publicly supported charitable organization under 501(c)(3) of the Internal Revenue Code.